 Bering 65 “Serge” at launch

 Bering Yachts are designed for extended voyages on the open ocean.
 When facing heavy seas, your Bering will provide both the safety and comfort you would hope for in such demanding conditions.
-This is precisely why we selected steel as the material of choice.
-Steel fleets dominate the world’s navies, research vessels and commercial marine operations, as well as expedition cruising yachts.
-And steel provides the strongest ratio of benefits of all available shipbuilding materials: strength, durability, ease of design and customization, fire resistance, ease of maintenance and repair, abrasion resistance.
+That is precisely why we selected steel as the material of choice.
+Steel fleets dominate the world’s navies, research vessels, and commercial marine operations, as well as expedition cruising yachts.
+Moreover, steel provides the strongest ratio of benefits of all available shipbuilding materials: strength, durability, ease of design and customization, fire resistance, ease of maintenance and repair, abrasion resistance.
 These characteristics make steel suitable for serious offshore vessels.

 Bering 77 under construction

-Steel’s mechanical strength properties have made it the overwhelming choice for building commercial and military ships around the world.
-From breaking ice to withstanding groundings on rocky shoals and reefs, steel ships have a longstanding history of taking severe punishment of the worst kind, and despite the abuse, retaining both hull and watertight integrity.
-Steel vessels have safely seen their crews through some of the most extreme and challenging situations imaginable (read The Grey Seas Under by Canadian author Farley Mowat — the story of North Atlantic salvage tugs, all made of steel — and you’ll understand why).
-That fact alone gives us tremendous confidence that steel is the correct material for building our customers’ yachts.
+Steel’s mechanical strength properties have made it an overwhelming choice for building commercial and military ships worldwide.
+From breaking ice to withstanding groundings on rocky shoals and reefs, steel ships have a longstanding history of taking severe challenges of the worst kind, and despite the abuse, retaining both hull and watertight integrity.
+Steel vessels have safely brought their crews out of some of the most extreme and challenging situations imaginable (read The Grey Seas Under by Canadian author Farley Mowat — the story of North Atlantic salvage tugs, all made of steel — and you will understand why).
+That fact alone gives us tremendous confidence that steel is the right material for building our customers’ yachts.

-There are countless examples of steel-hulled vessels running aground on a rocky shore and suffering only minor damage with the integrity of the hull remaining intact.
-Given the diversity of cruising grounds and the fact that you simply cannot avoid every coral head or unmarked shoal, having a strong, abrasion-resistant hull provides valuable peace of mind.
+There are countless examples of steel-hulled vessels running aground on a rocky shore and suffering only minor damage with the hull’s integrity remaining intact.
+Given the diversity of cruising grounds and the fact that you just cannot avoid every coral head or unmarked shoal, having a strong and abrasion-resistant hull provides valuable peace of mind.

 Steel does not burn.
-Many of the materials aboard Bering Yachts, such as coated wooden bulkheads, carpeting, curtains and cabinetry, are either nonflammable or flame resistant.
-The insulating foam that occupies the space between the hull and living quarters does not support combustion.
+Many of the materials aboard Bering Yachts, such as coated wooden bulkheads, carpeting, curtains, and cabinetry, are either non-flammable or flame resistant.
+The insulating foam between the hull and living quarters resists the combustion.
 The marine-ply bulkheads are highly flame resistant.
-The total flammable mass aboard is actually quite small, therefore much easier and quicker to extinguish should a fire occur.
+The total flammable mass aboard is quite small; therefore, it is much easier and quicker to put out the fire if that occurs.
 Bering also ensures that each cabin and the engine room and machinery spaces are equipped with temperature alarms and smoke detectors.

 Bering 65 hull #3 under construction

 Bering’s steel-built yachts offer a tremendous level of customization.
-A steel vessel is built from the keel up according to design plans that allow for near infinite flexibility in the interior layout.
-Unlike other build materials, steel-built yachts achieve their requisite rigidity and strength throughout the hull and its carefully placed load-bearing longitudinal stringers and cross members, as well as the hull-to-deck joint.
-This allows for bulkheads and floor plan considerations to be modified virtually at will without concern for adversely affecting the overall integrity of the vessel structure.
+A steel vessel is built up from the keel according to design plans that allow for near-infinite flexibility in the interior layout.
+Unlike other building materials, steel-built yachts achieve their requisite rigidity and strength throughout the hull and its carefully placed load-bearing longitudinal stringers and crossmembers, as well as the hull-to-deck joint.
+This allows us to modify bulkheads and the floor plan at will and without any concern about adversely affecting the overall integrity of the vessel structure.

-Requiring tremendous skill and experience, both to properly engineer and design and then to physically fabricate each vessel, Bering employs highly educated draftsmen and experienced shipwrights who have honed their skills successfully building commercial ships of all sizes.
+Requiring tremendous skill and experience to engineer and design and then physically fabricate each vessel properly, Bering employs highly educated draftsmen and experienced shipwrights who have honed their skills successfully building commercial ships of all sizes.